-- a.
-Securities created and issued by the Central and State Governments as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - b.
+a.
+Securities created and issued by the Central and State Governments as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills).

+- b.
 Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - c.
 Debt securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - d.
 Corporate debt (of both public and private sector undertakings). - e.
-Money market instruments permitted by SEBI/RBI or in alternative investment for the call money market as may be provided by the RBI to meet the liquidity requirements. - f.
-Certificate of Deposits (CDs). - g.
+Obligations/ Term Deposits of banks (both public and private sector) and development financial institutions. - f.
+Money market instruments permitted by SEBI/RBI or in alternative investment for the call money market as may be provided by the RBI to meet the liquidity requirements. - g.
+Certificate of Deposits (CDs). - h.
 Commercial Paper (CPs).
-A part of the net assets may be invested in the TREPS or in an alternative investment as may be provided by RBI to meet the liquidity requirements. - h.
-The non-convertible part of convertible securities. - i.
-Any other domestic fixed income securities as permitted by SEBI / RBI from time to time. - j.
+A part of the net assets may be invested in the TREPS or in an alternative investment as may be provided by RBI to meet the liquidity requirements. - i.
+The non-convertible part of convertible securities. - j.
+Any other domestic fixed income securities as permitted by SEBI / RBI from time to time. - k.
 Any other instruments/securities, which in the opinion of the fund manager would suit the investment objective of the scheme subject to compliance with extant Regulations.